helidon-io/helidon/docs/mp/telemetry.md

 When `telemetry.span.includes-response-write` is `false`, Helidon ends the span before serializing the response entity, preserving the behavior of earlier Helidon 4 releases.
-When it is `true`, Helidon ends the span after response serialization and encoding have populated Helidon's response stream and Jersey has finished processing the response.
+When it is `true`, Helidon keeps the span open until response serialization and encoding have populated Helidon's response stream and Jersey has finished processing the response.
+If an asynchronous resource method is still executing at that point, the span ends when the resource method returns.
 The span remains open during response filtering, but Helidon makes it current only during discrete, thread-owned
-phases: request filtering, resource-method execution, and entity materialization.
+phases: request filtering, resource-method execution, exception mapping, and entity materialization.
 This includes asynchronous JAX-RS responses.
-Spans started by writer interceptors, message-body writers, or streaming output are therefore children of the automatic span, without leaving its scope attached to a thread between phases.
-If response processing or writing fails, Helidon records the available failure and ends the automatic span when Jersey finishes processing the failed request.
+Spans started by exception mappers, writer interceptors, message-body writers, or streaming output are therefore children of the automatic span, without leaving its scope attached to a thread between phases.
+Helidon does not force the automatic span to be current across arbitrary response filters because a request filter can establish a nested scope which its paired response filter must close in nesting order.
+The automatic span still remains open during that work.
+If response processing or writing fails, Helidon records the available failure and ends the automatic span after Jersey finishes processing the failed request and any still-running asynchronous resource method returns.
 An application exception which Jersey successfully maps to a response is not itself treated as a response-writing failure; the resulting HTTP status determines the automatic span status.

 This setting is deprecated for removal in a future major release.
 After its removal, automatic incoming REST spans will always include response preparation